kirti451/WebApp/README.md

-# sample-flask-app
+**Hello World Flask App**
-A sample flask app to be used for deploying anywhere as a demo
+A simple flask app to be used for deploying on azure